Eugene: Holiday Party at the Adventure Center, Dec. 12

 When Oregon is so hard-hit for jobs, the legislature is happy to see a sector that performs well, takes advantage of Oregon's assets (our beautiful locations and our skilled technical and creative workforce) and puts money back in to the state from payroll tax revenues so the state can solve other problems of the day: like funding education.

-The sequestration fiasco of the federal government puts Oregon's social programs in an even tougher spot.
-When Oregonians are employed, the state makes money, and with fewer unemployed there is less draw on the state's social programs.
+A weak economy plus federal government budget fiascos put Oregon's social programs in an even tougher spot.
+When Oregonians are employed however, the state makes money, and with fewer unemployed there is less draw on the state's social programs.
 This makes it easier for us to share the limited unemployment and other state resources we do have.
 No one likes tough economic times, but we are grateful to have jobs that help pay bills for all Oregonians.

 Thanks to the legislators and the public in Oregon for having the confidence in recruiting more projects from out of state to an industry that already impacts Oregon's economy by over $1 billion each year.